krobertson/python-ernie/README.md

 Installation
 ------------

+To install Python-Ernie, you can use pip or traditional setup.py:

+    $ pip install git+git://github.com/krobertson/python-ernie

-To install Python-Ernie, you will also need to install the Python port of BERT serializers and Erlastic.
+pip will install all the dependencies for you which you have to do by yourself when using setup.py directly.
+This means you need to install the Python port of BERT serializers and Erlastic.

     $ git clone git://github.com/samuel/python-erlastic.git
     $ sudo python python-erlastic/setup.py install